 Probability is about the likelihood of an outcome.
-Remember that with inferential statistics we can never know with 100% certainty that our sample data led us to the correct conclusion about the population.
+Remember that with inferential statistics we can never know with 100% certainty that our sample data lead us to the correct conclusion about the population.
 This is where probability comes into play in the process of engaging in inferential statistical analyses.
 The following scenario helps make the case:

-- Imagine you draw a random sample from the population for your study, accurately measure the variable of interest, and compute your sample statistics (for example, the mean and standard deviation for an interval variable). - Now, imagine that you "put back" those sampled participants and draw a new sample.
-With random selection, any of the previous participants and all the other possible participants in
+Imagine you draw a random sample from the population for your study, accurately measure the variable of interest, and compute your sample statistics (for example, the mean and standard deviation for an interval variable).